hanhee-song/machine-learning-ttt/README.md

 }
 ```

 When the game ends, the AI is alerted to the result.
 It will calculate a value based on the result - for example, losing after 3 moves and having a loseFactor of -2 would cause it to associate the three moves with values of -2, -4, and -10, respectively.
+It will store these values into its brain.

 ```JavaScript
 this.currentGameMemory.forEach((arr, i) => {